-1. Critical Thinking
+1. Critical thinking

-Some people believe that critical thinking skills can’t be taught.
-Forgive the pun, but those people need to think critically about this idea!
-It couldn’t be further from the truth.
 Imparting critical thinking skills is a key aspect of all intellectually rigorous academic programs – and it is especially central to the mission of MBA programs.

 The more time you spend practising your critical thinking skills as an MBA candidate, the better prepared you will be to accurately and efficiently assess and handle everything a demanding career in the business world entails.
 With great critical thinking skills, you can attack everything that comes your way head-on.